Add as a Google preferred source

 Also read: Does Google penalize AI content?

-Hyper-personalization & micro-targeted content
+Hyper-personalization and micro-targeted content

 Generic content no longer cuts through the noise.
 Advanced segmentation enables creating highly specific content for narrow audience segments based on industry, role, company size, and behavior.